MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/assign-roles-different-scopes.md

 1. Select **Add** to assign the role scoped over the administrative unit.

 >[!NOTE]
 > You will not see the entire list of Microsoft Entra built-in or custom roles here.
 This is expected.
 We show the roles which have permissions related to the objects that are supported within the administrative unit.
-Refer to [This documentation](administrative-units.md) to see the list of objects supported within an administrative unit.
+To see the list of objects supported within an administrative unit. see [Administrative units in Microsoft Entra ID](administrative-units.md).

 ### PowerShell